iopipe/turtle/README.md

 when running community created kernels.

-It is a project priority to make fetching, publishing, and execution of pipescripts secure for a production-ready 1.0.0 release.
+It is a project priority to make fetching, publishing, and execution of kernels secure for a production-ready 1.0.0 release.

 Contact security@iopipe.com for questions.